As electric vehicle sales slow, US relaxes plans for stricter auto emissions standards for a while

 But during a public comment period on the standards for 2027 through 2032, the auto industry called the benchmarks unworkable with EV sales slowing as consumers worry about cost, range and a lack of publicly available charging stations.

 Three people with knowledge of the standards say the Biden EPA will pick an alternative that slows implementation from 2027 through 2029, but ramps up to reach the level the EPA preferred from 2030 to 2032.
-The alternative will have other modifications that help the auto industry meet the standards, including the calculation of how EV fuel economy is measured, one of the people said.
+The alternative will have other unspecified modifications that help the auto industry meet the standards, one of the people said.

 The people, two from the auto industry and one from the government, didn’t want to be identified because the new standards haven’t been made public by the EPA.